 - To glue together 2 stacks of dough into 1 cruller, use one chopstick (or the dull part of a butter knife), press the two pieces right through the center along its length.

 - Heat enough oil for deep frying in a wok/frying pan over medium heat.
-Once the oil is hot, fry the crullers until golden brown.
+Once the oil is hot (200 Celsius/400 Fahrenheit), gently hold the two ends of each stack of crullers and pull it slightly to fit the length of your wok/frying pan. fry the crullers until golden brown, about 30 seconds.
 Drain over a wire rack to remove excess oil.

 - Serve as is with soy milk, or cut into pieces and serve with congee.